 Discovery Rottnest Island

 Rottnest's glamping eco retreat, Discovery Rottnest Island, might not be open to the public right now but it won't be long before you can book into one of their 83 luxury eco-tents, complete with ensuites, pillow-topped mattresses and decks.
 Tucked into natural surroundings, there are four types of tents available: Base Camp with all the basics, Tuart with a kitchenette and private deck, Family with a separate annexe for kids and Dune with the whole shebang plus ocean views.
 With an on-site restaurant, bar and pool, what more could you want from a Rottnest adventure?

 Want to go legit camping?
 Check out 50 Essential Tips For First Time Microadventurers.

-Image credit: Mile End Glamping, Sal Salis and Karijini Eco Retreat
+Image credit: Two Blind Cows, Mile End Glamping, Sal Salis and Karijini Eco Retreat